iqm-finland/cirq-on-iqm/DEVELOPMENT.rst

 -----------------------------

 Cirq on IQM is an open source Python project.
-You can contribute by opening a GitHub issue to report bugs or request new features, or by opening a pull request to submit your own improvements to the codebase.
+You can contribute by creating GitHub issues to report bugs or request new features, or by opening a pull request to submit your own improvements to the codebase.

 To start developing the project, clone the